-Wednesday, July 10 th SUMMIT DAY 0 Arrival and Registration 16:00 - 19:00 PARTICIPANT REGISTRATION Location: Sheraton Hotel Retiro 19:00 - 22:00 COCKTAIL WELCOME RECEPTION Location: Sheraton Hotel Retiro Thu rsday, July 11 th SUMMIT DAY 1 Location: Sheraton Hotel Retiro 09:00 - 09:45 INAUGURAL ADDRESS 09:45 - 10:20 PLENARY SESSION I: Globalization and Disruption of Services: Opportunities for Latin America and the Caribbean Today's global service providers accept disruption as the new normal.
+Monday, July 15 th (Arrival and Registration) 08:00- 17:00 Design Sprint 1: Optimize Government Systems for Trade Facilitation Location: INTAL 08:00- 17:00 Design Sprint 2: Optimize a Digital Transformation System for the Public Sector Location: INTAL 16:00 - 19:00 Participant Registration (Sheraton Hotel Retiro) 18:00 - 19:00 Design Sprint 1 & 2 Team "Pitches" Location: INTAL 19:00 - 22:00 Cocktail Welcome Reception (Sheraton Hotel Retiro) Tuesday, July 16 th (Hotel Sheraton Retiro) 09:00 - 9:45 Inaugural Address 9:45 - 10:20 Plenary Session I: Globalization and Disruption of Services: Opportunities for Latin America and the Caribbean Today's global service providers accept disruption as the new normal.
 Having participated in, weathered, or arisen from the digital revolution, today's service companies are forward-looking and adaptable.
 Latin American businesses and governments continue to thrive and look to the future.
-As the revolution barrels onward, 2018 was defined by the "coming of age" of technologies including blockchain, voice-based virtual assistants, and AI deep learning.
+As the revolution barrels onward, 2018 was defined by the "coming of age" of technologies including blockchain, voice-based virtual assistants, and Al deep learning.
 In an economy characterized by technological interconnectivity, increased globalization, and everything-as-a-service, there is a multitude of new opportunity for LAC.
-Further, LAC's diverse economies benefit from increased cross-sector innovation (e.g. FinTech and AgTech).
+Further, LAC's diverse economies benefit from increased cross-sector innovation (e.g. FinTech and AgriTech).
 But in addition to responding to opportunity, success in this age means avoiding key pitfalls - data security breaches, pricing issues, or any perceived inconvenience can mean customers move on to the next best thing.
 This opening session will provide a broad overview of the status of the global services sector, illuminating trends in the region and providing global context for the sessions to come.
-10:20 - 10:30 SPECIAL PRESENTATION: Argentina's New Legal Framework for the Knowledge Economy 10:30 - 11:00 PLENARY SESSION II: Deep Learning: Where Will Artificial Intelligence Take Us Next?
-Deep Learning is an advancement in artificial intelligence (AI) in which machines use artificial neural networks - that is, processes that mimic the complex nonlinearity of a biological brain - to generate even more sophisticated predictive models from big data.
-Deep learning underlies recent advances in speech recognition and machine vision, which have propelled recent advances in tech services, such as improvements in Google Voice Search and the sudden ubiquity of voice-based virtual assistants.
-Machine vision is currently being tested for applications like industrial inspection and traffic management.
-It has even been used to identify molecules with the greatest potential for new medicines - just a peek into its potential impact on healthcare.
-Indeed, we see transformations underway not just in software and robotics, but communications, manufacturing, transportation, and medicine.
-IBM's Watson computer has already conquered Jeopardy!
-What could humanity accomplish with a whole workforce of Watsons at our bidding?
+10:20 - 10:30 Special Presentation: "Argentina's New Legal Framework for the Knowledge Economy"